Northwestern Wildcats field hockey

 The Northwestern Wildcats field hockey team is the intercollegiate field hockey program representing Northwestern University.
 The school competes in the Big Ten Conference in Division I of the National Collegiate Athletic Association (NCAA).
 The Northwestern field hockey team plays its home games at Lakeside Field on the university campus in Evanston, Illinois.
-The Wildcats have won eight regular-season conference titles, two conference tournament championships, and have appeared in the NCAA tournament 18 times, advancing to the Final Four on eight occasions.
+The Wildcats have won nine regular-season conference titles, three conference tournament championships, and have appeared in the NCAA tournament 19 times, advancing to the Final Four on nine occasions.
 In 2021, the Wildcats won their first NCAA tournament.
-After a pair of losses in the national championship in 2022 and 2023, the Wildcats won their second NCAA tournament in 2024.
+After a pair of losses in the national championship in 2022 and 2023, the Wildcats won back-to-back NCAA tournaments in 2024 and 2025.
 The team is currently coached by Tracey Fuchs.

 History

 Field hockey has been a varsity sport at Northwestern University since 1980, although the school has fielded intercollegiate teams since 1974.
 From 1981 to 1988 and again since 1992, the Wildcats have played in the Big Ten Conference.
 Between 1989 and 1991, Northwestern was a member of the Midwestern Collegiate Field Hockey Conference (MCFHC).
 The university also considers its 1977 and 1978 teams to have competed in the Big Ten, although field hockey was not a varsity sport at Northwestern for either of these seasons.
 As a Big Ten member, the Wildcats have won six regular-season conference titles as well as one conference tournament championship.
 Four of these Big Ten regular-season titles were won under the guidance of head coach Nancy Stevens, who lead the team from 1981 to 1989.
 Northwestern qualified for the NCAA tournament every year between 1983 and 1994 except for 1992, and it has reached the Final Four on four occasions.
 The Wildcats are currently coached by Tracey Fuchs.
 Prior to her tenure, Northwestern has been coached by Mary Ann Kelling (1975), Mary DiStanislao (1976–78), Sharon Drysdale (1979–80), Stevens (1981–89), Marisa Didio (1990–94 and 2000–03), Debra Brickey (1995–97), Diane Loosbrock (1998–99), and Kelly McCollum (2004–08).